ildrummer/TechnicalWriting/Case Study Analysis/readme.md

 # MediMaint Case Study

-This case study was designed by Mike Wolfe of [Grandjean & Braverman, Inc.](https://grandjean.net/) as his main applicant screening tool.
+This case study was designed by Mike Wolfe of [Grandjean & Braverman, Inc.](https://grandjean.net/) as his primary job applicant screening tool.
 I found it to be the most engaging and interesting job application I've submitted to date.
+The documents in this folder demonstrate my approach to solving a broad, open-ended problem.

 # Docs